timcdlucas/stats280/notes_and_ideas/Notes and idea.md

 The simplest loss functions are simply a measurement of how well or poorly the model and a set of parameters predicts the response data (y). #stats280

 This can include things like the absolute error (true y - predicted y ignoring the sign) or squared error ((true y - predicted y)^2). #stats280

 #### likelihood

+One shortcoming of the Los functions mentioned above is that they are hard to interpret.
+Is an error of 2 good or bad? #stats280

 If you wanted to draw a line between statistics and machine learning (I don't) this wouldn't be a bad choice. #stats280
 #### bayes